 Hiring and training additional staff members is a costly and time-consuming process.
-And operating with a skeleton crew can result in overworked and overwhelmed staff, and lead to low employee satisfaction and additional turnover.
+And operating with a skeleton crew can result in overworked and overwhelmed staff, and lead to low employee satisfaction and turnover.

 It can be a major challenge to determine the optimal staffing structure that keeps costs manageable, while ensuring staff members are fulfilled and productive, not stressed.